hdavid16/InventoryManagement.jl/README.md

 - `:supplier_priority::Dict`: (*only when the node has at least 1 supplier*) `Vector` of suppliers (from high to low priority) for each material (`keys`).
 When a request cannot be fulfilled due to insufficient production capacity or on-hand inventory, the system will try to reallocate it to the supplier that is next in line on the priority list (if `reallocate = true`).
 Default = `inneighbors(SupplyChainEnv.network, node)`.
 - `:demand_distribution::Dict`: probability distributions from [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) for the market demands for each material (`keys`).
 For deterministic demand, instead of using a probability distribution, use `D where D <: Number`.
 Default = `0`.
 - `:demand_frequency::Dict`: number of times demand occurs per period on average for each material (`keys`).
 Default = `1`.
+- `:demand_data::Dict`: Vector of orders for each period in the simulation, for each material (`keys`).
+For each period, a single order amount can be specified, or a `Tuple`/`Vector` of orders amounts.
+Demand data takes precedence over any demand distribution/demand frequency provided.
+Default = `nothing`.
 - `:sales_price::Dict`: market sales price for each material (`keys`).
 Default = `0`.
 - `:unfulfilled_penalty::Dict`: unit penalty for unsatisfied market demand for each material (`keys`).
 Default = `0`.
 - `:service_lead_time::Dict`: service lead time (probability distribution or deterministic value) allowed to fulfill market demand for each material (`keys`).
 Default = `0`.